Patrick Read: Interwar Period

 Following the end of his service, Read returned to Canada before moving to the United States of America.
-In 1919, while in the U.S. he became involved in the Industrial Workers of the World, an international labor union founded in 1905 in Chicago.
+In 1919, while in the US he became involved in the Industrial Workers of the World, an international labor union founded in 1905 in Chicago.
 The union combines general unionism with industrial unionism, as it is a general union whose members are further organized within the industry of their employment.
 The philosophy and tactics of the IWW are described as "revolutionary industrial unionism", with ties to both socialist and anarchist labor movements.
 In 1921, he returned to Ireland and took up residence in Cork City, where he worked as a freelance journalist tied to the Cork Examiner.

 While in Ireland, Read became involved in the Communist Party of Ireland (CPI) and joined the Anti-Treaty Side (Irish Republican Army) in the Irish Civil War.
 Read identified with espoused Irish labour leader James Connolly, who was an Irish Republican and Socialist leader.
 Connolly was part of the Industrial Workers of the World and founded the Irish Socialist Republican Party.

 Read served on the executive committee of the CPI and advocated for Syndicalist positions to be adopted by the party.
 Read clashed with CPI party leader Roddy Connolly (son of James Connolly) who would later expel Read from the party.
 Read believed that Roddy Connolly allowed the far-left in Ireland play a subservient role to the Nationalist Movement.

 By 1924, at the age of 25, Read left Ireland for England where he remained until 1932.
 Read returned to the United States where he reconnected with the IWW.
 He became the Editor of the Industrial Worker, the official newspaper of the IWW.
 Read founded the Council for Union Democracy, based in Chicago in the 1930s and 1940s.
 This group was influenced by the IWW, helping trade-unionists combat the corruption and violence that afflicted many labour organizations.
 Fellow board members were Jack Sheridan and Sidney Lens.